levsh/arrlio/docs/docs/user_guide/basic.md

 app = App(Config())
 ```
 !!! info
-    By default `local` backend will be used
+    By default `local` broker and backends will be used

 Start consuming tasks and run `hello_world` task: